The Index of Dirac Operators on Incomplete Edge Spaces: Connection and Dirac operator

 Following Melrose's approach to analysis on singular spaces \cite{Melrose:Survey} let

 be the vector bundle whose space of sections is \eqref{eq:IeOneForms}.
-We call $T_{\ie}^*M$ the `incomplete edge cotangent bundle', and its dual bundle $T_{\ie}M,$ the `incomplete edge tangent bundle'.
+We call $T_{\ie}^*M$ the `incomplete edge cotangent bundle', and its dual bundle $T_{\ie}M$, the `incomplete edge tangent bundle'.
 (Note that $T_{\ie}M$ is simply a rescaled bundle of the (complete) `edge tangent bundle' of Mazzeo \cite{Ma1991}.)
-The incomplete edge tangent bundle is, over $M,$ canonically isomorphic to $TM,$ but its extension to $\bar M$ is not canonically isomorphic to $T\bar M$ (though they are of course isomorphic bundles).
+The incomplete edge tangent bundle $T_{\ie}M$ is canonically isomorphic to $TM$ over the interior $M^\circ$, but its extension to $M$ is not canonically isomorphic to $T M$ (though they are of course isomorphic bundles) as we discuss below. \begin{Remark} The bundle $T^*_{\ie}M$ is the natural space for def\/ining uniform ellipticity of the natural operators, such as the Hodge--Laplacian or the Dirac operator, on incomplete edge spaces.
+Indeed, for example, the Laplacian on functions $\Delta_g$ for an incomplete edge metric~$g$, has principal symbol $\sigma(\Delta_g)$ which acts on covectors $\xi \in T^*M$ by $\sigma(\Delta_g)(\xi) = \|\xi\|^2_g$.
+This extends up to $\p M$ as a function $\sigma(\Delta_g) \colon T^*_{\ie}M \lra \mathbb{R}$ and is non-vanishing away from the zero section (hence uniformly elliptic).
+It does not extend smoothly as a function on $T^*M$. \end{Remark}